Botaniculus/BakalariGui-NewVersion/README.md

 ![alt text](loginWindow.png)

 # For Linux users:
-To make it look native (GTK) you must add this to your ~/.profile file:
+To make it look native (GTK) you have to add this to your ~/.profile file:

 export _JAVA_OPTIONS='-Dawt.useSystemAAFontSettings=on -Dswing.aatext=true -Dswing.defaultlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel -Dswing.crossplatformlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel'

-You can also download .run file, which is bash script with binary java payload.
-It has export _JAVA_OPTIONS=... in it.
+There is also an another way - bash script with binary payload.
+Download .jar and stub.sh and type this to your terminal:

+cat stub.sh [the name].jar > BakalariGui && chmod +x BakalariGui

+Then you can just run BakalariGui and it will run the jar file with GTKLookAndFeel.